subquery/documentation/docs/subquery_network/token/swap.md

 :::info

-If you need any help, you can reach out on the `#kepler-swap-support` channel in our Discord.
+If you need any help, you can reach out on the `#sqt-swap-support` channel in our Discord.

 :::